 Simply fill the base with water or sand, and you’re good to go.
 This is the best offset umbrella for those seeking portability without compromising durability.

-The Tangkula Rotating Cantilever Umbrella is another fan-favorite, and for good reason.
+The VINEY Banquet Cantilever Umbrella is another excellent cantilever umbrella for variety of good reasons.

 - Dimensions: 11 Feet

 - Base included: No